Jerry Finn

 Jermone Gregory Finn (March 31, 1969 – August 21, 2008), sometimes credited as "Huckle" Jerry Finn, was an American record producer and mix engineer.
 He worked with numerous punk rock and pop-punk artists such as Blink-182, AFI, Sum 41, Alkaline Trio, Green Day, MxPx, and Rancid.
 Finn was known for the warm guitar tone present on albums he produced as well as the "punchy" sound of his mixes.
 He was instrumental in developing the polished sound of pop-punk in its second wave of popularity between the mid-1990s and early 2000s.

 A graduate of the Dick Grove School of Music, Finn began his career in the early 1990s as an assistant engineer at various Hollywood-based studios.
 He began an association with producer Rob Cavallo, with whom he engineered and mixed Green Day's Dookie (1994).
 Finn's career subsequently prospered, as he moved from being an engineer to producing albums with the likes of Pennywise and Rancid.
 Finn forged a strong bond with Blink-182, producing four albums with them, beginning with Enema of the State (1999).
-He also worked extensively with Sum 41 and Alkaline Trio.
-Over the course of the 2000s, Finn worked on several albums with Morrissey; he suffered a brain hemorrhage in July 2008, and died the following month.
+He also worked extensively with Sum 41 and Alkaline Trio, and over the course of the 2000s, worked on several albums with Morrissey.

 Known for his kind manner and technical expertise, Finn was valued by engineers and musicians alike.
 Scott Heisel of Alternative Press wrote that Finn often "helped rough punk bands refine their sound, and helped them discover the power of a good vocal hook."

+Finn suffered a brain hemorrhage in July 2008, and died the following month.